Robinlovelace/dd-paper/README.md

 ## Recent distance decay literature

-As illustrated in Figure \\ref{fcitations}, *d**d* has grown rapidly as a term in the academic literature over the past 50 years, compared with the well-established “gravity model” terminology.
+As illustrated in Figure , *d**d* has grown rapidly as a term in the academic literature over the past 50 years, compared with the well-established “gravity model” terminology.
 By the 1970s, it seems that *d**d* overtook the “friction of distance” amongst transport researchers.
 Although Tobler’s ‘First Law’ of geography has gained rapid acceptance since its inception in the 1970s, it has a far lower (by a